Message from the Co-Chairs

 Login and update your profile.

-If you would like to receive emails and the LKC e-newsletter, please make sure you select the LKC under the NASPA engagement details section in your NASPA profile once you log in.
+If you would like to receive emails and the LKC e-newsletter, please make sure you select the LKC under the NASPA engagement details section in your NASPA profile once you log in OR scroll up and click on the green "join community" button right above the heading "message from co-chairs."
 We are unable to add the LKC to your profile.

 We are currently accepting contributions of the following types/topics: